-The Lewis Fellows program is a post-graduate, post-ordination leadership development opportunity for young clergy offered by the Lewis Center for Church Leadership of Wesley Theological Seminary, supported in part by a grant from the Lilly Endowment, Inc. The Lewis Fellows program brings together outstanding young clergy persons (generally those under the age of 35) for intensive leadership development activities and sustained peer interaction.
-To date, over 200 clergy from over a dozen different denominations have been Lewis Fellows.
+The Lewis Fellows program is a post-graduate, post-ordination leadership development opportunity for young clergy offered by the Lewis Center for Church Leadership of Wesley Theological Seminary.
+The program brings together outstanding young clergy (generally under the age of 40) for intensive leadership development activities and sustained peer interaction.
+Over 260 clergy from more than a dozen denominations have been Fellows since 2005.

 The Lewis Fellows program seeks applicants who:

 - Are at least two years but no more than ten years beyond seminary

 - Reside in the continental United States (due to travel budget limitations)

 - Are motivated by a desire to be fruitful in ministry and develop their personal leadership